rx-angular/rx-angular/libs/state/effects/docs/Readme.md

 > **Pro Tip:**
 > In general, it's best to avoid the direct use of the `subscribe` API of RxJS at all.

-It may sound weired, as I'm pretty sure you are used to handle your subscriptions.
+It may sound weird, as I'm pretty sure you are used to handle your subscriptions.
 You most probably store the `Subscription` object, add a `takeUntil` to hook it into the component lifecycle and avoid memory leaks etc.
 Maybe even hacks where you subscribe to one Observable just to next into another subject.